A Borehamwood mother is giving up her job helping homeless people to spend three months working with orphans in the Romanian town of Brasov.

-The cost of the programme, organised by Projects Abroad, is about £2,500, and although none of the money goes directly to the orphanages, Mrs Curran intends to raise extra money for essential items such as nappies.
+The cost of the programme, organised by Projects Abroad, is about £2,500, and although none of the money goes directly to the orphanages, Mrs Curran intends to raise extra money for essential items

 Projects Abroad uses the money raised by volunteers to fund its support staff and administration costs, as well as paying local families to host the volunteers.